 have a notary on staff who will notarize school-related documents for

-Department of Education (MDE) website.
+free.
 Many individual schools

 also have a notary who will notarize school-related document for free.

 Call your local school to find out if they notarize.

 - Banks.
 Most banks will notarize a customer's document for free.
 If

 there is a charge, it is usually very minimal, such as $1.
 Call your

 bank for specific information.